sinanartun/hotcpu/README.md

 ---

 <p align="center">
-  Made with ❤️ for keeping your PC cool.
+  Made with ❤️ by Sinan Artun
 </p>